phip1611/multiboot2-binary-rust/README.md

 (i.e., `*.S`-files next to the `*.rs`-files) and use a custom linker script (for `GNU ld`).
 Therefore, the setup is similar to several `C`-projects, where also Assembly-Source and High Level-Source are compiled together in one build step.

-There is no way this can be achieved without any assembly at all, because some low-level, architecture-specific preparetion code is always required.
+There is no way this can be achieved without any assembly at all, because some low-level, architecture-specific preparation code is always required.
 At least one needs to configure the stack properly.

 The figure below gives you a comprehensive overview over the assembling of the final artefact, an `ELF64-x86_64`-file.